 Precooking, freezing and storing – this helps parents buy more time on stressful days.
 After all, in addition to cooking, parents have so much more to do.
 Once mashed, the porridge should cool down as quickly as possible and be frozen – preferably portion-wise.
 Emsa Clip & Close Glass food storage containers sized 0.2 l (6.76 fl. oz.) are perfect for preparing, portioning and serving on the go.
 Like all the other Clip & Close models, the containers are 100% leak-proof and 100% hygienic thanks to their unique freshness seal and there are no gaps whatsoever in which germs or dishwasher residues can accumulate.
 This is particularly important for newborns as their immune systems are not yet fully developed.

 Frozen home-made porridge can be stored for up to 2 months at -18° C. To avoid loss of vitamins, it is important to thaw porridge right before it is consumed – and not several times.
-The Clip & Close bowls made of hardened diamond glass are suitable for heating food up in the microwave as well as bain marie.
+The Clip & Close bowls made of hardened borosilicate glass are suitable for heating food up in the microwave as well as bain marie.
 Instead of storing an entire meal, you can also freeze individual ingredients such as vegetables or meat.
 If the ingredients are properly washed beforehand, you have nothing to worry about.
 And once the porridge period is over, you can use the ovenproof glass bowls as baking moulds for small cakes or casseroles.